 What I mean with “cultivated in the Middle East”, you say?
-Well, let me present you the founders and eminent figures behind the ideology we are talking about:
+Well, let me present you the founders and eminent figures that are behind the ideology we are talking about:

 Now, I just wish to share with you the perspective on Feminism of two European Traditionalists: